pgpkeys-eu/pgpkeys-eu.github.io/docs/scratchpad/authentication.md

 A Challenge-Response signature is constructed identically to a signature over a binary document, except:

 * The signature type is 0x08.
-* The first four octets of the salt MUST be "!PGP" in UTF-8 encoding.
+* The first five octets of the salt MUST be ( 0xCA, 0x03, 0x50, 0x47, 0x50 ), i.e. the OpenPGP format wire encoding of a Marker Packet.

 The type-specific data passed to the signature digest function contains a challenge, which SHOULD be generated separately by both the prover and the verifier using a pre-agreed method.

 A Challenge-Response signature SHOULD be distributed as either a detached signature, or in an Embedded Signature subpacket.
 It MUST NOT be made over a Literal Data packet or used directly in a Message or Certificate (TPK) packet sequence.

-The "!PGP" salt prefix is used for cross-protocol domain separation, since authentication subkeys are commonly shared with other protocols such as SSH.
+The Marker Packet salt prefix is used for cross-protocol domain separation, since authentication subkeys are commonly shared with other protocols such as SSH.
 This prevents an attacker from creating an authentication signature in OpenPGP using a salt whose initial octets correspond to the domain separation string of another protocol.

 ## Subpackets